Grand Opera House (Seattle): Theater

-The Grand Opera House was constructed 1898-1900.
+The Grand Opera House was constructed from 1898 to 1900.
 Nearby at Third Avenue and Cherry Street, John Considine, a veteran of box house days and a pioneer of vaudeville had his highly successful Seattle Theater.
 Cort had the basement level of the Grand built in 1898 and opened it as a variety and beer hall known as the Palm Gardens.
 In the summer of 1900, the rest of the building was built "in record time," with its official opening on October 8, 1900.

 In the winter of 1901, Cort signed a contract with New York-based impresarios Klaw & Erlanger.
 The contract went into effect in July 1901, quickly establishing the Grand as Seattle's leading theater and forcing the nearby Seattle Theater into second place.
 Within a year, Cort had taken over the Seattle Theater as well, placing both theaters in the Klaw & Erlanger circuit.

+In December 1905, The Sho-Gun was performed at the theater.

-A fire on November 23, 1906 destroyed the interior and led Cort to briefly make the Seattle Theater his flagship; in December 1907, Cort's new Moore Theatre opened and eclipsed the Grand once and for all.
+A fire on November 23, 1906, destroyed the interior and led Cort to briefly make the Seattle Theater his flagship; in December 1907, Cort's new Moore Theatre opened and eclipsed the Grand once and for all.
 That time, Eugene Levy took over the Grand and ran it as a movie theater with "incidental" vaudeville.

 The stage of the Grand was 30 ft and 72 ft wide.
 Two tiers of boxes stood six on each side of the proscenium.
 There was also a balcony.
 In all, the highly ornate auditorium had a capacity of 2,200 people.
-The St. Charles/Rector Hotel was constructed next door on Third Avenue in 1912-13; it was originally interconnected to the opera house at the balcony level.
+The St. Charles/Rector Hotel was constructed next door on Third Avenue in 1912–13; it was originally interconnected to the opera house at the balcony level.

 Although the Grand was the twenty-second playhouse in Seattle's history and it was a mere 17 years old when it burned, by that time it was the oldest Seattle playhouse still in use.